near-ndc/gwg/specs/spec-1-kudos.md

 **Q:** Should users be able to delete Kudos assigned to them?

-**A:** To begin with I think it's good enough for administrators to have that right.
+**A:** @starpause: To begin with I think it's good enough for administrators to have that right.
 It may be a feature that only admins can delete (in cases of behavior against COC) but it's still appropriate for a kudo to appear even if a nominee doesn't desire it.
 One hypothetical situation would be a nominee who wants one governance seat so they get nominated for that & want to delete their nominations for any other governance seat to improve their chances of their preferred seat, even though they would be a better fit for another seat.

+@kazanderdad: I would prefer if the recipient of a Kudo had the opportunity to set their profile to either A) accecpt any kudos as received but with an option to remove unwanted kudos, or B) require my approval before an incoming Kudo is accepted.
+I would speculate that most people will allow incoming kudos, assuming that they are all positive, but that some people may wish to add a review step, perhaps after they had a negative esperience as targets of spam attacks.

-**Q:** Should use Social DB for upvotes?
+**Q:** Should we use Social DB for upvotes?

 **A:**

 **Q:** Should we issue SBT when someone gives a Kudo (Con: Feels spammy, costs more)?
 Or when someone claims their SBT after reaching a # of upvotes (Con: Less SBT will be issued)?

-**A:**
+**A:** @kazanderdad: Simly counting and displaying the number of Kudos received can be achieved in other ways (e.g. indexing) and automated into a separate widget that folks can show on their profile page.
+Minting every kudo seems unneccessary.
+The reason a user might want to mint SBTs would be to increase reputation in a more meaningful way, to get access or unlock new opportunities.
+As such, minting Kudo SBTs should be implemented together with the concept of Categories, where the admin of a Cateogory can set the required count beore minting is allowed.
+Example: User requires 3 kudos in the "HoM Nominee" cateogry before they can mint an official "HoM Nominee" which unlocks them to become electable in votes.
+But the same user might require 20 "Dev Superstar" Kudos before they can mint a "Dev Superstar" SBT, which unlocks access to some exclusive club.

 **Q:** What happens when a Kudo expires?

-**A:**
+**A:** @kazanderdad: I suggest they should be hidden from default view, but the UI allows users to change the filter and display them if needed.

+**Q:** What happens when a Kudo is deleted?

+**A:** @kazanderdad: I suggest they should be removed entirely, no longer exist in the registry.

+**Q:** What happens when a Kudo is not accepted by the recipient (assuming recipients has selected to not auto-accept incoming Kudos)?

+**A:** @kazanderdad: I suggest they should not be visible to anyone except the recipient.
+For the recipient they should appear in an inbound queue as "pending" to be either approved or deleted.

 **Q:** Is commenting limited to verified humans?

-**A:**
+**A:** @kazanderdad: Yes.
+I think of verified human as spam protection.
+There are several trolls on NS who will put out very negative comments.
+Kudo is supposed to be a very positive experience.
+If we allow anons to post negative comments then it will ruin it for many users.
+As a user of the Kudos widget I should be able to set who can comment: Only accounts that I follow, or only verified humans, or any account.

 **Q:** Who would "follow a kudo" and why?
 What notifications would such a follow recieve?

-**A:**
+**A:** @kazanderdad: As the recipient I should by default be following my own Kudos, and this should result in all new comments showing up in my feed.
+If I follow another user, then the Kudos that they receive should also show up in my feed.
+Not sure if this means users should be able to follow an individual Kudo?

+**Q:** Do we make one widget for Nominate, Recognize and Endorse, or should we rather make three different forks?

+**A:** @kazanderdad: The structure is remarkably similar between the three, so could easily be in one widget.
+However, the purposes are different, and in the spirit of composability I think I'd prefer to have three different forks with different names.
+The Kudos/Recognize categories should be pretty static over time, while the Endorse will change as new jobs emerge and for Nominate the categories could change with every new congress and every new DAO that wishes to use voting.
+Furthermore, the Nominate version of the widget may have added requirements, e.g. to facilitate interacting with the voting contract.

 **Q:** What threshold can we define for when an audit is appropriate?

-**A:**
+**A:** TBD

 ## Glossary & References

 <!-- Are there any relevant PR comments, issues that led up to this, or articles referenced for why we made the given design choice?
 Acryonyms or other terminology that could be misunderstood? -->

-**Kudo** is a form of a recommendation to share a gratitude or achievement shared between humans.
+**Kudo** Plural: Kudos - is a form of a recommendation to share a gratitude or achievement shared between humans.

 **I Am Human (IAH)** Protocol for verifying personhood.